JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/common-web-attacks.md

 **Severity**

-Although dangerous, Threat Monitoring will not immediately block an IP if PHP CGI-bin Vulnerability is detected.
+Although dangerous, Threat Surveillance will not immediately block an IP if PHP CGI-bin Vulnerability is detected.
 This is to prevent more advanced, legitimate web queries from immediately being blocked.
 If an IP continues to submit PHP CGI-bin Vulnerability requests, the IP will be blocked, see the 'Remediations and blocking' section below

 Another way to secure your site against this type of attack is to configure your site to not accept requests starting with a '-' and not containing a '=' through.
 A rule like the below could be used on apache sites using mod_rewrite: